Riga in the Holocaust Tour

 - 1 review

-On this walking tour through Latvia's capital, we will visit significant Holocaust memorials in the city and learn about the tragic history that Riga experienced during the Holocaust.
+On this walking tour through Latvia's capital, we will visit significant Holocaust memorials and learn about Riga's tragic history during the Holocaust.

 Riga in the Holocaust

-Meet us in front of the House of the Blackheads Museum to begin our historical Holocaust tour of Riga.
-Prepare to explore the past of this capital city during World War II.
+We will meet in front of the House of the Blackheads Museum to start our historical Holocaust tour of Riga.
+Prepare to explore the capital city's history during World War II.

-As we walk, we will reach the Great Choral Synagogue commemorative monument, where the Jewish temple was burned down by the Nazis on July 4th, 1941.
-This event marked the beginning of the Holocaust in Latvia and resulted in numerous casualties among the Jewish population.
+Our journey will take us to the Great Choral Synagogue commemorative monument, marking the site of the Jewish temple burned by the Nazis on July 4th, 1941.
+This event resulted in numerous fatalities and is regarded as the beginning of the Holocaust in Latvia.

-Next, we will visit the old Jewish Quarter, designated by the Nazis as a concentration area for Jewish families.
-This area was historically surrounded by barbed wire and guarded by the Latvian army under German command, with orders to shoot anyone attempting to escape.
+Next, we will proceed to the old Jewish Quarter, designated by the Nazis as a concentration area for Jewish families.
+This area was historically enclosed with barbed wire and guarded by the Latvian army under German command, with orders to shoot anyone attempting to escape.

-We will also share information about the old Jewish cemetery nearby, which was transformed into a recreational park after the war, leaving only the great stone wall with the Star of David as a reminder of its past.
+We will also discuss the old Jewish cemetery nearby, which was transformed into a recreational park after the war, with the only trace of its history being the great stone wall with the Star of David.

-After two hours of exploring this historical narrative, our tour will conclude in front of Peitav Shul, the only still-active synagogue in Latvia, serving over 7,000 individuals in the current Jewish community for worship.
+After two hours of exploring this historical narrative, our tour will conclude in front of Peitav Shul, the only still-active synagogue in Latvia, which serves the current Jewish population of over 7,000 individuals.

 Prices